Find the Hero in You

 Who are you right now?
 Who do you want to be?
 What strengths can you share to help your family, community and country right now?

-I know for myself, there are times I look back and wish I had acted more like the self I aim to be.
-Times when I have acted abruptly when I was under pressure and the wrong person did the wrong thing at just the wrong time.
+I know for myself that there are times I look back and wish I had acted more like the self I aim to be.
+There have been times when I have acted abruptly when I was under pressure, and the wrong person did the wrong thing at just the wrong time.
 The pin on the grenade was pulled.
 I look back on those times with regret when I was not who I wanted to be.

-We all do it and now we all have to be more kind to others and especially kind to ourselves.
+We all do it, and now we all have to be more kind to others, especially ourselves.
 We are not perfect, we all have faults and failings.

 So, this week I stopped myself and I paused.
 My valuable hours, minutes and seconds were actively spent trying to avoid the negative and focusing my concentration on the positive.
 I sharpened my focus on supporting my family, my community and looking for solutions.